Cheng-I-Lin/league-of-legends-analysis/README.md

 As a result, the p-value of the permutation test came out to be **1.0** with the observed test statitic being **0.0**.
 Since the p-value is significantly larger than the 0.05 significance level, we **failed to reject** the null hypothesis.
 This suggests that the missingness of `firstdragon` does not depend on the corresponding values of `side`.
 Therefore, one can assume that the side the team is affliated with has nothing to do with the missing values of first dragon kill status.

 ## Hypothesis Testing
-To understand the relationship between first dragon kill and overall team performance, I conducted a hypothesis test that aims to determine if there's a statistically significant difference between the distribution of KDA ratios for the teams that secured the first dragon kill and the teams that did not.
+To understand the relationship between first dragon kill and overall team performance, I conducted a permutation test that aims to determine if there's a statistically significant difference between the distribution of KDA ratios for the teams that secured the first dragon kill and the teams that did not.
 By doing so, one can better understand how securing the first dragon kill could lead to better gameplays in terms of obtaining more kills and assists while dying a fewer number of times, which is what the KDA ratio depicts.
 Below is the hypotheses that are being tested, along with the resulting histogram containing the distribution of the test statistics:

 Null Hypothesis
 : The distribution of KDA ratios for the teams that got the first dragon kill is the same as the teams that did not get the first dragon